Magyartanulas/magyartanulas.github.io/Section4.md

 ## The Accusative Case
 ---

 The accusative case marks the direct object.
-Whenever something/someone does something to `something/someone else`, the `something/someone else` becomes the direct object.
+Whenever something/someone does `something/someone else`, the `something/someone else` becomes the direct object.
 The accusative case is simply marked with a -t at the end.

 In English this only happens a few times.